ceejbot/galls-law/mediterraneajs.md

 # [fit] just rewrite everything!
 # [fit] what's the problem?

-^ Just rewrite it all!
+^ Just rewrite it all in a million tiny pieces! no problem!

 ---

 # [fit] Your monolith is complex.
 # [fit] A split system is more complex.

 ^ Complexity is the enemy of everything.
-And worse, there's a famous problem with rewrites.

 ---

 # [fit] what did that Gall guy say about
 # [fit] complex working systems?

 ^ Didn't we just hear something about complex systems?
 Your target for a rewrite is the full complicated thing that's running in production today, not the simple thing you started with.
+Famous problem: second system syndrome.
 Gall also said this

 ---